lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/gpio/consumer.rst

 can be expected.
 If simultaneous access is not possible the GPIOs will be accessed sequentially.

-The functions take four arguments:
+The functions take three arguments:
 	* array_size	- the number of array elements
 	* desc_array	- an array of GPIO descriptors
-	* array_info	- optional information obtained from gpiod_get_array()
-	* value_bitmap	- a bitmap to store the GPIOs' values (get) or a bitmap of values to assign to the GPIOs (set)
+	* value_array	- an array to store the GPIOs' values (get) or an array of values to assign to the GPIOs (set)

 The descriptor array can be obtained using the gpiod_get_array() function or one of its variants.
 If the group of descriptors returned by that function